oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/orestart/README.md

 Ensure that you have created at least one block device with at least 50 Gb of storage space that can be accessed by Oracle Restart.
 You can create more block devices in accordance with your requirements and pass those environment variables and devices to the podman create command.

 Ensure that the ASM devices do not have any existing file system.
-To clear any other file system from the devices, use the following command:
+To clear any existing file system from the devices, use the following command:
 ```bash
 dd if=/dev/zero of=/dev/oracleoci/oraclevdd  bs=8k count=10000
 ```
 Repeat this command on each shared block device.
 In this example command, `/dev/oracleoci/oraclevdd` is a shared KVM virtual block device.

 For Oracle Restart you do not need SCANs and VIPs in comparison to Oracle RAC Cluster.
-Environment variables that is needed to setup Oracle Restart as explained in [Export Environment Variables for Oracle Database Restart](#environment-variables-explained-for-oracle-database-restart)
+Environment variables that are needed to setup Oracle Restart areas explained in [Section 7: Environment Variables Explained for Oracle Database Restart](#section-7-environment-variables-explained-for-oracle-database-restart)

 **NOTE:** In this example, the Oracle Restart is deployed with DNS server running in a podman container.
 Please refer [here](../../../OracleDNSServer/README.md) for the documentation.